konsumer/lovesongs/README.md

 # LÖVE Songs

 I wanted to make love2d-based mod-tracker for a pi-zero inisde a [gameboy case](http://retroflag.com/GPi-CASE.html).
 It has a focus on using a joystick (dpad and 8 buttons) to make songs easily on my hardware.
 Eventually, it will have modern features like realtime effects and midi support.
-Think "renoise for a tiny screen & joystick.)
+Think "renoise for a tiny screen & joystick." or "lsdj but with modern sampler and effects".

 ![screenshot](screenshot.gif)